CodeTherapist/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 })
 ```

-In this sample I chose to write the keys using the colon divider because this is the way you need to read nested configurations from the `appsettings.json`:
+In this sample I choose to write the keys using the colon divider because this is the way you need to read nested configurations from the `appsettings.json`:

 ```json
 {